rumble-finance/subgraph/README.md

 ## Components
 ### Contracts

-Deploy balancer contracts using truffle.
-Using the `yarn deploy` script in balancer-v2 also makes this easy to test out the subgraph using the frontend.
+Deploy rumble contracts using truffle.
+Using the `yarn deploy` script in rumble-v2 also makes this easy to test out the subgraph using the frontend.

 ### Subgraph

-Clone the balancer subgraph
+Clone the rumble subgraph

 ```
-git clone git@github.com:balancer-labs/balancer-subgraph-v2.git
+git clone git@github.com:rumble-finance/subgraph.git
 ```

 Update deployed contract address in subgraph.yaml to the ones listed as part of the deploy